SAVE THE DATE!

 -

-Social Events will include the IAA Banquet in Little Italy and after-dinner event at the Hyatt Place Baltimore/Inner Harbor hotel, tours of Johns Hopkins Facial, Eye & Body Prosthetics Clinic and Clinical Anaplastology Graduate Program
+Social Events - include the IAA Banquet in Little Italy (additional fee) and after-dinner event at the Hyatt Place Baltimore/Inner Harbor hotel, tours of Johns Hopkins Facial, Eye & Body Prosthetics Clinic and the Clinical Anaplastology Graduate Program at the JHU Department of Art as Applied to Medicine.

 REGISTRATION for IAA2026